 The PHG for PCE is 0.06 micrograms per liter (ug/L or parts per billion).
-The MCL, or drinking water standard for PCE is 5 ug/L. The District detected PCE at levels not exceeding the MCL in the discharges from two (2) District wells.
-The average of 12 samples taken quarterly at these wells within the three year period 2010-12 was:
+The MCL or drinking water standard for PCE is 5 ug/L. CWD detected PCE at levels not exceeding the MCL in the discharges from two (2) District Wells.
+The average of 12 samples taken at La Vista Well and Garfield Well within the three year period 2016-18 was:

-La Vista Well - 1.7 ug/L

-Garfield Well - 1.6 ug/L
+La Vista Well - 2.4 ug/L Garfield Well - 2.6 ug/L

-OEHHA has determined that the health risk associated with PCE is an increased risk of cancer.
-Numerical health risk data provided by OEHHA determined the health risk associated with the PHG is one (1) excess case of cancer in 1,000,000 people and the health risk associated with the MCL is eight (8) excess cases of cancer in 100,000 people over a lifetime of exposure.
+OEHHA has determined that the health risk associated with tetrachloroethylene (PCE) is an increased risk of cancer.
+Numerical health risk data provided by OEHHA determined the health risk associated with the PHG is one (1) excess case of cancer in a million people and the health risk associated with the MCL is eight (8) excess cases of cancer in 100,000 people over a 70 year life of exposure.

-The BAT for PCE to reduce the level below the MCL is either Granular Activated Carbon (GAC) or Packed Tower Aeration.
-Since the PCE levels at the two (2) District wells are already below the MCL, a GAC system would likely be required to reduce the levels below the PHG.
-The estimated cost to install this system on the two affected district wells would be \$1,500,000 with an ongoing annual O & M cost of \$165,000.
-Additionally, the District would need to purchase land to have enough room for the treatment technology.
-The cost to purchase the additional land is estimated at \$500,000-\$600,000.
+The (BAT) for PCE to reduce the level below the MCL is either Granular Activated Carbon (GAC) or Packed Tower Aeration.
+Since the PCE levels at the two district wells are already below the MCL, a GAC system would likely be required to reduce the levels below the PHG.
 It should be pointed out these are theoretical calculations and rough cost estimates.
-Currently, the district proactively monitors these wells quarterly to measure any significant changes in PCE levels.
+The estimated cost to install two complete systems at the two affected district wells would be \$6,500,000 with an ongoing annual O&M cost of \$450,000.
+Currently the district proactively monitors these wells quarterly to measure any significant changes in PCE levels.